lisongxu/CSCE156-Project-DB/README.md

   * UML Diagram (5 points) : Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
 The PlantUML plugin for Eclipse can be employed to automatically generate a UML diagram from your Java code.

-  * 3NF Complicance (10 points) : Provide a justification for 3NF compliance of all your database tables.
+  * 3NF Compliance (10 points) : Provide a justification for 3NF compliance of all your database tables.

   * Mapping (10 points) : Describe the correspondence between database tables and Java classes, include a briefly rationale.
 For example, identify which Java class stores the data of each database table?

-  * Synchronization (10 points): Describe how you synchornize your Java data with the data on the database server, along with a breifly justification.
+  * Synchronization (10 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
 For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

-Note: the mapping and synchrinization questions are open-ended; a clear descripotion and justication of your design choices are crucial.
+Note: the mapping and synchronization questions are open-ended; a clear description and justification of your design choices are crucial.

 #### 5.2.2.
 Code (60 points):

-  * MySQL Initilization Script (10 points): Succssefully create the tables and insert the predefined data into the database.
+  * MySQL Initialization Script (10 points): Successfully create the tables and insert the predefined data into the database.

   * Main Window (10 points): Correctly display the current number of users.